ohnotnow/treasure-or-trash/README.md

 # Treasure or Trash

 I have hundreds of old code projects sitting in a directory.
-Most of them are half-finished experiments, experiments, and "I wonder if..." ideas I never came back to.
+Most of them are half-finished experiments and "I wonder if..." ideas I never came back to.
 This tool points an LLM at each one, gets a quick summary and a keep/bin verdict, then gives you a terminal UI to act on the results.

 ## How it works